daniambrosio/run_analysis/codebook.md

 Now I do extract only the mean and std columns from the large data set and store them in a new variable called "mean_and_std_data".
 Since the project made me confused whether the tidy data file (from step 5) should include all the data or only the mean and std, I decided to store them in different variables.

 ### Step 5:
-Aggregate the data and save the table to a tidy_data.txt file.
+Aggregate the data and save the table to a tidy_data.csv file.